Alrysc/onb_docs/docs/lua/objects.md

 ```
 or similar.

-Despite putting nothing the parentheses, the function call using the colon received the
+Despite putting nothing in the parentheses, the function call using the colon received the
 table as input.

 ### self